Lubrum/Physiotherapists-Rio-Grande-do-Sul-Brazil/README.md

     }
 }
 ```
 You can see that some city names are wrong.
 To correct them, we will first get the shapefiles data, and with them, the city names.
-But first, we will get the [population](https://sidra.ibge.gov.br/tabela/200) data from IBGE and merge it with the shapefile (of course, first some cleaning).
+But first, we will get the [population](https://sidra.ibge.gov.br/tabela/200) data from IBGE and merge it with the shapefile (of course, we need first to do some cleaning).
 ```R
 population_rs <- read.csv2('spreadsheets/table200_pop.csv', skip=6, stringsAsFactors = FALSE, encoding="UTF-8")
 population_rs<-population_rs[-(497:508),]